 • Able to commit to full-time study (12 units or more, per semester) for the duration of the program

-• a first-time college student, or a student who has not earned a college degree elsewhere, and who has earned 15 units or less at SMCCCD (dual-enrollment units and Middle College units are not included in this limit)
+• a first-time college student or a student who has not earned a college degree AND who has earned 15 units or less at SMCCCD (dual-enrollment units and Middle College units are not included in this limit)

 • seeking a degree or certificate from Skyline College